SAP-samples/btp-terraform-mooc-terra1/units/unit_3_3/README.md

 That does not look like the technical ID that we need for the service instance creation.
 What other options do we have?

-The Terrafork provider offers besides the resources also so called [*data sources*](https://developer.hashicorp.com/terraform/language/data-sources).
+The Terraform provider offers besides the resources also so called [*data sources*](https://developer.hashicorp.com/terraform/language/data-sources).
 Data sources are provided to read data from real-world resources on the platform and use the data in the Terraform configuration.

 Indeed there is a data source that should help us namely [`btp_subaccount_service_plan`](https://registry.terraform.io/providers/SAP/btp/latest/docs/data-sources/subaccount_service_plan) which allows us to read the data for a service plan by plan name and offering name.